Committees and Elections

 Saskatchewan Information and Library Services

 In my work life, I am a Library Systems Administrator (Polaris) at the SILS public library consortium, with previous experience in management, collections, and circulation.
-I have worked in public and academic libraries and have been a library worker for over 20 years.
+I received an MLIS from UBC and have worked in both public and academic libraries.
+I have been a library worker for over 20 years, and there is always more to learn in this diverse and ever-changing field!

 IT Assistant Systems Specialist